aldrin-labs/aldrin-registry/.github/pull_request_template.md

 ### Please provide the following information for your token:

-At minimum each entry should have (in src/tokens.json)
+Each entry should have (in src/tokens.json)

 1. Token Address
 2. Token Name